chemo-project/grm/grm.md

 useful when repoistiorys are manualy clone or deleted

 #### configure
-will create or bring up user configiuration file in $EDITOR or nano
+will create or bring up user configiuration file in $EDITOR or vi

 ## BUGS
 No know bugs, except spelling error.